ShivamGupta-SM/hypedrive-brand/.trae/rules/project_rules.md

 4. **Use proper TypeScript types** generated from the schema
 5. **Handle file uploads** through designated storage buckets
 6. **Implement proper error handling** for business rule violations

+### Development Preferences

+- **DO NOT** use web preview for testing - user tests on physical device
+- Focus on mobile-first development and testing

 ### Schema Updates